The Legend of the Lone Ranger: Box office

-The film was released in 1981 to massive negative publicity fueled by the above controversy and was shown on over 1,000 screens.
-The opening week was considered a disaster, making only $4 million.
-The film ultimately grossed just $12 million against its $18 million budget.
-Other contributing factors were the lack of public interest in Westerns by the 1980s and alterations to some fundamental elements of the Lone Ranger's character, such as his trademark silver bullets being made into magical talismans in the movie instead of mere symbolism.
+The film was released in 1981 to massive negative publicity over the Clayton Moore lawsuit.
+The opening week was considered a disaster, making only $4 million after being shown on 1,000 screens.

-Lew Grade, who invested in the movie, had managed to sell it to TV for $7.5 million, and also to HBO.
+Grade, who invested in the movie, had managed to sell it to TV for $7.5 million, and also to HBO.

 Marvin Starger claimed the film cost $13 million rather than the reported $18 million but said with advertising and prints costing $10 million the film lost $10 million.
-Fraker never directed again and Spilsbury never acted again.
+(In 1999, it was reported that the film had lost $11 million.)
+Fraker never directed a feature film again and Spilsbury never acted again.